nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <br>
 **A**: Unfortunately, this feature is not available at the moment, but plans are in the works to make this a reality.

+**Q** : Will I be able to add other types of appointment besides vaccination appointment?
+**A** : No, the current version only allows you to add vaccination appointments and not any other type of apppointments.
 --------------------------------------------------------------------------------------------------------------------

 ## Command summary